rybafish/rybafish.github.io/about.md

 ## Known Limitations
 ### Limitations
-* Some of the network calls are synchronous (chart refresh, new connection, keep-alives)
+* Charts: some of the network calls are synchronous (chart refresh, new connection, keep-alives)
-* Bind variables are not supported, only literals
+* SQL console: bind variables are not supported, only literals

 ### Bugs
 * KPI highlighting feature is not perfect yet - but you can move highligted point by Alt+Left/Right
-* console: 32000 output rows limit (likely a PyHDB limitation) - will be fixed in v0.9 Paltus
+* console: ~~32000 output rows limit (PyHDB bug)~~ - fixed in v0.9 Paltus

 You can also review future plans in [TODO](/todo) list.